- Andy Katz, ESPN.com Senior Writer

-LAKE BUENA VISTA, Fla. -- The three North Carolina underclassmen here aren't testing the NBA draft process.They want in.
-They want to be all the way in.
+LAKE BUENA VISTA, Fla. -- The three North Carolina underclassmen here aren't testing the NBA draft process.

 When you declare, you're trying to go.
 There's no testing the waters.
 Every kid here wants to be drafted.

 Lawson said that he didn't plan on playing and even thought about pulling out earlier Tuesday, but his father called him and told him he should play.
 The camp started with drill work and team scrimmages Tuesday night at the Milk House on Disney's Wide World of Sports Complex.

 "I wanted the exposure," Lawson said.
 "I didn't feel like I could do my thing during the school year because of my ankle [injury].
 This way I can."

 Lawson was hampered by a sprained left ankle that kept him out of seven of the team's 39 games last season.

 He said that he was advised by "a lot of people" not to play.
 But he didn't want to "shy away from the competition.
 I wanted to play."

 Point guards tend to flourish in these environments since they can control the ball.
 Each team will play a game a day, Wednesday through Friday.
 Lawson's team isn't filled with big-time scorers, save the potential that Dayton's Brian Roberts or VMI's Reggie Williams can find their stroke.
 That means Lawson has a good chance to dominate the ball and put up numbers in leading his team this week.